-Although use of improved seeds or the addition of fertilizers to local varieties provide added benefits in most years, the additional yield of 300 to 400 kg/ha is not sufficient to lead to change.
-A combination of improved seeds and fertilizer, however, yields an additional 1,000 to 1,500 kg/ha or more, gives positive and beneficial yields consistently, and provides the spark that is needed.
-The added benefits, often Rs.2.000/ha. exceeding can significantly improve the farmer's income.
-The greater yields can significantly increase the production of food grains in the country.
+Although use of improved seeds or the addition of fertilisers to local varieties provide added benefits in most years, the additional yield of 300 to 400 kg/ha is not sufficient to lead to change.
+A combination of improved seeds and fertiliser, however, yields an additional 1,000 to 1,500 kg/ha or more, gives positive and beneficial yields consistently and provides the spark that is needed.
+The added benefits, often exceeding Rs.
+2,000/ha, can significantly improve the farmer's income.
+The greater yields can sigufficantly increase the production of foodgrains in the country.

-Farmers are already aware of the value of combining improved seeds and fertilizers in the rainfed areas.
-Where adapted fertilizer-responsive varieties or hybrids are grown, they are usually fertilized(2).
-There are 20 rainfed districts in the country in which sorghum is an important rainy-season crop.
-In 16 districts farmers fertilize more than 75% of the improved a rainfed sorghum cultivars they grow; in 7 they fritilize it all.
-There are seven districts in which pear 1 millet is an important rainfed and rainy-season crop.
-Farmers fertilize more than 75% of their improved, rainfed pear's millet cultivars in all but one of the districts.
+Farmers are already aware of the value of combining improved seeds and fertilisers in the rainfed areas.
+Where adapted fertiliser-responsive varieties or hybrids are grown, they are usually fertilised (1).
+There are 20 rainfed districts in the country in which sorghum is an important rainy season crop.
+In 16 districts, farmers fertilise more than 75 per cent of the improved rainfed sorghum cultivars they grow, in 7 they fertilise it all.
+There are 7 districts in which pearl millet is an important rainfed and rainy season crop.
+Farmers fertilise more than 75 per cent of their improved, rainfed pearl millet cultivars in all but one of the districts.

-If these farmers have already adopted the combined use of improved seeds and fertilizers to their benefit, then many more could and should.
-But these are some deterients.
-Although the added benefits are substantial, the added cost ranging from about Rs.400 to 1,000/ha can be a problem for the small or marginal farmer who lacks access to institutional credit.
-For example, the lack of well adapted fertilizer-responsive cultivars for postrainy-season sorghum obviously prevents the use of the combination.
-Inadequate distribution, inadequate extension, fertilizer and inadequate infrastructure in general are deterrents to the adoption of improved seeds plus fertilizers, as they are to other improvements in agriculture.
+If these farmers have already adopted the combined use of improved seeds and fertilisers to their benefit, then many more could and should.
+But there are some deterrents.
+Although the added benefits are substantial, the added cost ranging from about Rs.
+400-1,000 per hectare can be a problem for the small or marginal farmer who lacks access to institutional credit.
+The lack of well adapted fertiliser-responsive cultivars, for example, for postrainy season, sorghum obviously prevents the use of the combination.
+Inadequate fertiliser distribution, inadequate extension and inadequate infrastructure in general are deterrents to the adoption of improved seeds plus fertilisers as they are to other improvements in agriculture.

-The lead combination of improved seeds and fertilizers is a satisfactory and relatively inexpensive beginning strategy throughout the rainfed areas, but it will give only limited benefits and sometimes erratic results if it is not combined with other improved practices.
-The rest of the package is necessary to take account of the basic climatological and soil characteristics in different areas and districts to assure stability of yields, ameliorate some of the effects of drought, and increase food production per unit of land and capital.
+The lead combination of improved seeds and fertilisers is a satisfactory and relatively inexpensive beginning strategy throughout the rainfed areas, but it will give only limited and erratic results if it is not combined with other improved practices.
+The rest of the package is necessary to take account of the basic climatological and soil characteristics in different areas and districts to assure stability of yields, ameliorate some of the effects of drought and increase food production per unit of land and capital.